poee/lol/pages/read/characteristics-of-a-religion.md

----
+export const meta = {
-title: Characteristics of a Religion
+title: "Characteristics of a Religion"
-slug: characteristics-of-a-religion
----
+}

 Religions are all about the same 5 topics:

-1) The Infinite, Endless, Ineffable
+1. The Infinite, Endless, Ineffable
    1b) Creation
-2) Purpose
+2. Purpose
    2b) Fragility
    2c) The Future